 Museum of Liverpool

-As mentioned above, the Museum of Liverpool is located at Pier Head on the waterfront in a thoroughly modern glass building.
+As mentioned above, the Museum of Liverpool is located at Pier Head on the waterfront in a thoroughly modern glass building and is another of the top Liverpool attractions.
 Inside is an amazing mix of both the history of the city, cultural phenomenon such as music, tv and football and a huge amount about transport in the city.
 Shipping yes, but also rail.

 If you’ve read my blog for any length of time, you’ll know I have an unhealthy obsession with rail history (especially the tube in London).
 I found out whilst at the Museum of Liverpool that Liverpool was one home to an overhead railway along the docks – the first overhead railway in the UK, based largely on New York’s High Line..
 Opening in 1853, but sadly shutting down in the 1950’s due to disrepair the railway had an amazing history and a number of world firsts attached to its name.
 It was the first electric elevated railway, the first to use automatic signalling and was home to one of the first passenger escalators at a station.